 Minimalism is another common UX strategy and one of the top UX trends.
 Unfortunately, designers rarely discuss how to achieve the right balance of minimalism and lack of content.

 To include a minimalist design in your UX strategy, avoid adding too much clutter and make better use of white space.
 Clutter distracts users from the most relevant information on the screen.

 Long phrases for menu titles, crowded elements, and small margins also limit the readability of the content.
 Try to include more white space, which tends to create a more visually appealing design.

 White space surrounds elements on the screen.
 This includes the space around visual elements and the space that defines margins and padding.

 Using white space to guide readers through a page is at the top of the list of top UX trends.
-Elements that are properly spaced makes the content easier to scan, read, and navigate.
+Properly spaced elements make the content easier to scan, read, and navigate.

 If you strip away graphics and descriptions, the information presented on the screen may become incomprehensible or underwhelming.
 A minimalist design still needs to clearly communicate a value proposition.
 The trick is for every word and graphic to contribute to the presentation.
 Tips include reducing redundant phrases, eliminating unnecessary animations, and shortening descriptions to fewer words.

 Two go-to features to add to your UX strategy are customization and personalization.
 Customization gives users more control while personalization helps deliver a more personalized experience.